Dogs

 Dogs have a really powerful sense of smell.
 Just give it a thought – we humans have 5 million receptos for smell in our noses, and dogs have 220 million of these receptors!
 That is enough to let you understand thee power of their smell.
 Their smelling power thousands of times powerful than what we can even imagine.

 Dog’s noses have a feature called the Jacobson’s organ.
-Also called Second nose, Thiis organ lets the dog understand a lot about another dog, or just about anything that your dog may be sniffing at.
+Also called Second nose, this organ lets the dog understand a lot about another dog, or just about anything that your dog may be sniffing at.
+What I mean is just the way you

 Why is Your Dog Sniffing at Your Crotch?

-While sniffing otherdog’s bottom may be fine, you might also find your dog sniffing at your crotch or privates.
+While sniffing other dog’s bottom may be fine.
+But, you might also have found your dog sniffing at your crotch or privates.
 It may appear to be embarrassing.
 But, wait – once again, it has the same logic as with sniffing another dog’s butt.
 Your dog is trying to learn as much as possible about you.
+I was a lot embarrassed with my dog doing this frequently with me.
+But, my vet drilled some sense into me and explained how it is quite normal in the dog world.

 Just like any other animal, the personal scent of a human is concentrated at the genital and anal region.
 So many dogs attempt to know more about you be sniffing at your crotch.
-You may have a feeling as if you are smelling really bad there and your dog is sniffing your crotch.
-No way, it isn’t anything about you. it is just a simple cannine behaviour.
+You may wonder if you are smelling really bad there and your dog is sniffing your crotch.
+No way, it isn’t anything about you. it is just a simple canine behaviour.

 Is it Okay if My Dog Sniffs Other Dogs?

-As long as your dog is healthy and well socialised, there is no issues with letting it do what it does.
+As long as your dog is healthy and well socialised, there is nothing wrong with letting it do what it does.
 Butt sniffing is not something bad, but a normal behaviour for your dogs.
 In fact, if two dogs get enough time sniffing at each other, they are less likely to get into fights.

 However, if you suspect the two dogs are not getting well together, or are overstimulated by an excessive sniffing, it is better to separate them.
 Some dogs may not like the sniffing at their butt at all, while some may get annoyed if it is done excessively.